connexcs/docs/did.md

 ## Provision ON/OFF toggle

-You can also turn the **Provision ON or OFF**.
-All you need is to click the **Provision** toggle for turning it off or on, as highlighted in the image below:
+The Provision uses the API to communicate with the DID provider.
+If the DID provider supports API then this can be set under:
+Setup>My Account>API>Add New.
+When you turn on the Provision button and click **Add DID** and the DID gets Provisioned from the DID provider using the API.

 ![alt text][did-img-4]